 "Where is that coming from?"
 I asked.

 "All around us."
 Allison said, she reached forward and turned off the scooter, casting the aisle into darkness.
-Suddenly, my memories of walking alone in the woods flooded back, the flashlight had been covering certain details, like how the light from the tower had gone away and moved to the aisles around us.
+Suddenly, my memories of walking alone in the woods flooded back, the headlight had been covering certain details, like how the light from the tower had gone away and moved to the aisles around us.
 Looking up, I could see that there was a soft warm light coming from above the stacks on either side of us.
 Moving through the upper reaches of the shelves, where the silhouettes of men holding sticks and other bladed weapons in their hands.

 "What do we do?"
 I asked.